Leshan Sichuan, China Travel Guide

 Be aware of typical operating hours and holiday schedules in Leshan.

-Open weekdays, typically from 9:00 AM to 5:00 PM.
+Open weekdays, usually from 9:00 AM to 5:00 PM.
 Some branches may have limited weekend hours.

 Large banks like China Construction Bank, Bank of China, ICBC, and Agricultural Bank of China have branches in Leshan.
-ATMs are widely available and often accept international cards.
+ATMs are widely available and often accept cards from other countries.

 Government offices operate on weekdays from 8:30 AM to 12:00 PM and 1:30 PM to 5:30 PM.
 These offices are typically closed on weekends and public holidays.